Chhatrapati Shivaji Maharaj – The King Who Changed Indian History

 Legends about Shivaji Maharaj:

-1. It was a rumor that Shivaji was a phantom and could appear at many places at the same time.
+1. It was a rumor that Shivaji was a phantom who could simultaneously appear at many places.

-2. King Shivaji was gifted a divine Shiva Linga called Chandrashekhar Baan by a saint.
-It was said that one who worships it for 12 years, used to get sovereignty.
+2. A saint gifted King Shivaji a divine Shiva Linga called Chandrashekhar Baan.
+It was said that one who worships it for 12 years is used to get sovereignty.

 3. Shrigund – Near the Walakeshwar sea, there was a round hole in a hill.
-It was said that one who passes through it successfully, gets successful in life.
+It was said that one who passes through it successfully becomes successful in life.
 Shivaji passed this hole easily.

-5. While returning from the second sack of Surat, a large portion of loot could not reach back to Raigad due to an enemy attack and is still missing and values billions of dollars.
+5. While returning from the second sack of Surat, a large portion of the loot could not be returned to Raigad due to an enemy attack and is still missing and value of billions of dollars.

 6. Some people believe that King Shivaji was murdered by poisoning.
 He was just 50 when he died and was in good health.